windydang26/EventSource/README.md

     <script src="https://github.com/Shinichi52/EventSource/blob/master/eventsource.min.js"></script>

 # Using On React Navtive, NodeJS (not require in html5)
-    require('./eventsource'); // for overwrite EventSource
+    require('event-source-any-where'); // for overwrite EventSource

 # Using EventSource
 ```javascript